-- 6.18 The map in figure 10 below shows the key views within the village as defined within the Conservation Area.
-The relationship of the settlement of Weston Turville with the countryside is important and the key views and vistas shown in the map help to integrate the settlement with the surrounding landscape. - 6.19 These views and vistas should be retained by avoiding inappropriate locations for any new buildings resulting in unacceptable landscape impact.
+- 6.20 The map in figure 10 below shows the key views within the village as defined within the Conservation Area.
+The relationship of the settlement of Weston Turville with the countryside is important and the key views and vistas shown in the map help to integrate the settlement with the surrounding landscape. - 6.21 These views and vistas should be retained by avoiding inappropriate locations for any new buildings resulting in unacceptable landscape impact.
 Any development which impinges on the skyline or which results in significant blocking of views of historic features including St Mary's Church should not be permitted.

-Figure 10 Key Views in the Weston Turville Conservation Area
+Figure 10 Weston Turville Views